1:1 Integrative Physiotherapy

 What can you treat with this approach?

 Anything you’d see a ‘normal’ physio for.
-But also conditions/experiences such as
+But especially conditions/experiences such as

 • persistent pain